vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 In the rare case that the track has no time points (e.g. for KML LineStrings) another field "Track point time interval" appears that lets you specify the time delta between the track points.
-This is only used for correctly calculating climb and sink rate.
+This is used for correctly calculating climb and sink rate.

 To adjust the offset of the track point heights, adjust the offset in meters, by using the "+" and "-" buttons.

 After the track was added, a waiting dialog marked "Sampling track points" is shown, for flight tracks only.
-The track is checked if any track point is located below the actual terrain and is adjusted accordingly.
+The ground profile is determined and the track is checked if any track point is located below the actual terrain and is adjusted accordingly.

 Tracks can also be added when opening supported file types using the app (e.g. by tapping on the file or by downloading a file from the web).